 I’m hoping that better understanding of selective filtering/gating may help us fine tune training plans so that we can interrupt at the start of the filtering process.
 This is assuming we can recognise the signs early enough, but that’s the hard bit as it is usually a split second.

-Scent and Smells can trigger strong emotions and memories
+Scent can trigger strong emotions and memories

 Due to the brain’s anatomy incoming smells are first processed by the olfactory bulb.
 The olfactory bulb has a direct connection to the amygdala and hippocampus areas that are strongly implicated in emotion and memory.
 We can trigger strong emotional responses through scent, often used as an illustration are the scent of a particular flower at funerals.
 Do dogs have the same responses to scents of veterinary clinics, scent of stress from the handler or other dogs?